blutorange/js-elbe/README.md

 - Improved performance of Collectors.groupDown and Collectors.partitionDown by
   not creating an unneccessary temporary array.
 - Documented Collectors.
 - Added second set of tests.
-Tests now cover the code.

 ## 0.1.4
 - Fixed typings for IStream#toMap and added type parameter to IStream#uniqueBy, IStream#minBy and IStream#maxBy